DreamWorks Pictures: DreamWorks Home Entertainment

-DreamWorks Home Entertainment (DHE) was a home media unit of DreamWorks Pictures and banner for other home media units, formed on March 10, 1998.
+DreamWorks Home Entertainment (DWHE) was a home media unit of DreamWorks Pictures and banner for other home media units, formed on March 10, 1998.
 Its releases were first distributed by Universal Pictures Home Entertainment (and initially through CIC Video internationally).
-After DreamWorks Pictures was purchased by Paramount Pictures on February 1, 2006, DHE was folded into Paramount Home Entertainment as a label for films released under the live-action DreamWorks banner until it was shuttered in 2009, when DreamWorks spun itself off from Paramount and became an independent company.
+In May 2006, after DreamWorks Pictures was purchased by Viacom three months earlier, DHE became a label of Paramount Home Entertainment used for films released under the live-action DreamWorks banner until it was shuttered in the summer of 2009, when DreamWorks spun-off itself from Paramount and became an independent company.

 DreamWorks' library of film releases are currently owned and distributed by various studios.
-The pre-2009 library is owned by Paramount (DW Studios, LLC); (Note: Majority-owned by National Amusements from 2009–2025 and by Paramount Skydance Corporation from 2025–present.) the 2011–2016 library (DreamWorks II Distribution Co., LLC) is owned by Walt Disney Studios Home Entertainment, (Note: Released under the Touchstone Home Entertainment label.) and the majority of the 2016–present library by Universal Pictures Home Entertainment.
+The pre-2011 library is owned by Paramount (DW Studios, LLC); (Note: Majority-owned by National Amusements from 2009–2025 and by Paramount Skydance Corporation from 2025–present.) the 2011–2016 library (DreamWorks II Distribution Co., LLC) is owned by Walt Disney Studios Home Entertainment, (Note: Released under the Touchstone Home Entertainment label.) and the majority of the 2016–present library by Universal Pictures Home Entertainment.